freedomofpress/dangerzone/BUILD.md

 ## macOS

-Install Xcode from the Mac App Store.
-Once it's installed, run it for the first time to set it up.
-Also, run this to make sure command line tools are installed: `xcode-select --install`.
-And finally, open Xcode, go to Preferences > Locations, and make sure under Command Line Tools you select an installed version from the dropdown.
-(This is required for installing Qt5.)

-Download and install Python 3.7.4 from https://www.python.org/downloads/release/python-374/.
-I downloaded `python-3.7.4-macosx10.9.pkg`.
+Download and install Python 3.9.0 from https://www.python.org/downloads/release/python-390/.
+I downloaded `python-3.9.0-macosx10.9.pkg`.

 Install Qt 5.14.0 for macOS from https://www.qt.io/offline-installers.
 I downloaded `qt-opensource-mac-x64-5.14.0.dmg`.
 In the installer, you can skip making an account, and all you need is `Qt` > `Qt 5.14.0` > `macOS`.